 CENTOGENE reports NIPT results as follows:

 Positive result – if CentoNIPT® identifies an aneuploidy (chromosome 21, 18, 13 or gonosomal chromosomes), CENTOGENE reports presence of aneuploidy and provides data on fetal DNA fraction in the sample of mother´s peripheral blood (in percentages) and the data on fetal gender if requested.
-We urgently recommend doing an invasive testing and subsequent analysis by for example karyotyping to confirm the genetic result.
+We urgently recommend to the referring physician or the genetic counselor to determine and decide if further invasive testing and subsequent analysis is needed.

 Negative result – if NIPT did not indicate a trisomy of chromosome 13, 18, or 21 or gonosomal abnormalities, CENTOGENE reports a negative result together with the data on fetal DNA fraction and the data on fetal gender if requested.
 A negative result cannot entirely exclude the possibility of fetoplacental mosaicism.
-Thus, CENTOGENE is giving negative results of NIPT together with the suggestion: if the fetus shows abnormalities on ultrasound investigation, or if a family history of fetal abnormalities or other genetic disorders exists, we highly suggest invasive testing and subsequent analysis by karyotyping or additional genetic analysis.
+Thus, CENTOGENE is giving negative results of NIPT together with the suggestion: if the fetus shows abnormalities on ultrasound investigation, or if a family history of fetal abnormalities or other genetic disorders exists, we urgently recommend to the referring physician or the genetic counselor to determine and decide if further invasive testing and subsequent analysis is needed.

 In the very unlikely case of inconclusive results of the non-invasive prenatal testing due to the limitation of the system, we recommend further follow-up of the fetal growth using ultrasound as well as 2nd trimester screens.
-In case of any abnormalities observed on the ultrasound examination or if there is a positive family history of fetal abnormalities or other genetic disorders, we highly suggest invasive testing and subsequent analysis by karyotyping or additional genetic analysis.
+In case of any abnormalities observed on the ultrasound examination or if there is a positive family history of fetal abnormalities or other genetic disorders, we highly suggest invasive testing and subsequent analysis.

 We report aneuploidy, the occurrence of additional chromosomes in the fetus.
 However, this analysis is restricted to those chromosomes where a living fetus could be born with abnormalities.
 These chromosomes include chromosome 13, 18, 21 and the sex chromosomes.